izmalk/vaticle-docs/0001-typedb/01-start/04-iam-schema.md

   - All 10 objects set to have "modify_file" operation as valid-action.
   - All 10 objects set to have "view_file" operation as valid-action.
 - Permissions:
-  - Subject with `name` attribute `Kevin Morrison` set to have permission to “modify_file” action for all 10 subjects.
+  - Subject with `name` attribute `Kevin Morrison` set to have permission to "modify_file" action for all 10 subjects.
-  - Subject with `name` attribute `Pearle Goodman` set to have some random permissions to “modify_file” or “view_file” actions for some of the subjects.
+  - Subject with `name` attribute `Pearle Goodman` set to have some random permissions to "modify_file" or "view_file" actions for some of the subjects.
   - Subject with `name` attribute `Masako Holley` doesn't have any permissions.